Midnight Curfew.

 Our apartment on Flemington Rd. had served its purpose and did what it was intended to do.
 It put a roof over the head of a single mother raising her kids until they got back on their feet again.
 It took us just over ten years and it wasn’t easy, but now we were finally leaving.

 Our new sixth floor apartment was much bigger and much nicer than our old apartment.
 My brother and I still shared a bedroom and we now also had a balcony.
 The building had indoor parking, but to save money I parked in the free outdoor spot.
-My room and board as well as my brothers was now fifty bucks a week and my mother also started working full-time.
+My room and board as well as my brothers was now fifty bucks a week and my mother had also started working full-time.

 I was committed to living in our new apartment for at least a year since that was what my mother signed the lease for.
-Although, I still wanted to get out from under my mother’s roof.
+Although, I still wanted to get out from under her roof.
 Our new apartment along with my freedom to come and go as I pleased made for a much cheaper alternative.

 For now, it would suffice.